Hello, how can we help you?

 General

-On this tab, the configuration related to the event scheduling must be performed.
+This tab is used to set the configuration related to event scheduling.
 To do that, fill in the following fields:

-Start: Enter the start date and time execution of the timer.
+Start: enter the start date and time for the execution of the timer.

-Next execution: The date and time for the next timer execution are filled out according to the recurrence information filled out next.
+Next execution: the start date and time for the next execution of the timer will be defined according to the recurrence information that will be inserted in the following fields.

-Frequency: Select how often executions will be performed:
+• Frequency: select how often the executions will occur:

-• No recurrence: There will be no recurrence in the execution.
+• No recurrence: there will be no recurrence for the execution.

-• Hour(s)/Minute(s): The execution will be performed in an interval of hour(s) or minute(s).
-Enter the desired range in the "Every" field.
-For example: every 20 minutes, every 30 minutes, every 3 hours, etc. Note: It will not be possible to select a time smaller than 15 minutes for the scheduling of the timer.
+• Hour(s)/Minute(s): the execution will occur at an interval of hour(s) or minute(s).
+Enter the desired interval in the Every field.
+For example: every 20 minutes, every 30 minutes, every 3 hours, etc. Note: it will not be possible to select a time shorter than 15 minutes when scheduling the timer.

-• Daily: The execution will have an interval of days.
-Enter the desired range in the "Every" field.
+• Daily: the execution will occur at an interval of days.
+Enter the desired interval in the Every field.
 For example: every 2 days, every 5 days, etc.

-• Weekly: The execution will have an interval of weeks.
-Enter the desired range in the "Every" field.
+• Weekly: the execution will occur at an interval of weeks.
+Enter the desired interval in the Every field.
 For example: every 1 week, every 2 weeks, etc.

-• Monthly: The execution will have an interval of months.
-Enter the desired range in the "Every" field.
+• Monthly: the execution will occur at an interval of months.
+Enter the desired interval in the Every field.
 For example: every 2 months, every 4 months, etc.

-End of recurrence: Use this field to select the end of the timer execution recurrence:
+• End of recurrence: use this field to select when the execution recurrence will end for the timer:

-• Ends after: The execution ends after a set number of occurrences.
-Use the "Occurrences" field to enter the limit number of execution occurrences.
+• Ends after: the execution ends after a certain number of occurrences.
+In the Occurrences field, enter the limit number for execution occurrences.

-• Ends on: The execution ends on a certain date.
-On the "Date" field, select the day, month, and year on which the execution will end.
+• Ends on: the execution ends on a certain date.
+In the Date field, select the day, month, and year when the execution will end.

-• Week days: Select the week day(s) for the recurrence.
-Note: Field valid only for weekly recurrence.
+• Week days: select the day(s) of the week for the recurrence.
+Note: field valid for weekly recurrence only.

-• Months: Select the month(s) for the recurrence.
-Note: Field valid only for monthly recurrence.
+• Months: select the month(s) for the recurrence.
+Note: field valid for monthly recurrence only.

-Delete after finishing scheduling: Check this field so that, after reaching the configured number of recurrences, the timer scheduling execution is deleted.
-Note: With this option, only the execution scheduling will be deleted from the scheduling list configured in the system.
+Delete after finishing scheduling: check this field so that, once the number of configured recurrences is reached, the timer execution scheduling is deleted.
+Note: with this option, only the execution scheduling will be deleted from the list with the schedulings configured in the system.

 Notified user

-On this tab, the configuration is performed for the users who must be notified every time the event is triggered.
+This tab is used to configure the users who must be notified whenever the event is triggered.
 To do that, click on the button and fill out the following fields on the screen that will open:

-Notify: Select how the group of the users that will be notified will be created:
+Notify: select how the group of users who will be notified via the scheduling will be composed:

-• Position: Users that hold a specific position in the organization will receive the notifications.
+• Position: users holding a specific position in the organization will receive the notifications.
 Search fields will be enabled so that the desired record can be easily retrieved.

-• Department/Position: Users that hold a position in a given department will receive the notifications.
+• Department/Position: users holding a position in a given department will receive the notifications.
 Search fields will be enabled so that the desired record can be easily retrieved.

-• Team: Members of a specific team will receive the notifications.
+• Team: the members of a specific team will receive the notifications.
 Search fields will be enabled so that the desired record can be easily retrieved.

-• Functional role: Users who have a particular functional role will be notified.
+• Functional role: users who have a certain functional role will receive the notifications.
 Search fields will be enabled so that the desired record can be easily retrieved.

-• Search field: Fill out the search filters according to the option selected in Notify field.
+• Filter: fill in the search filters according to the option selected in the Notify field.
 These filters will help retrieve the desired record.

 Start

-On this tab, the system will display all processes that will be started by the event.
+This tab displays the processes that will be started by the event.

 History